 This ‘Leather Tool Bag Course’ has been designed for students of all levels of ability.
 While construction methods are similar to our Satchel and Bag Making courses, the Leather Tool Bag Course is more ‘heavy-duty’, so students can expect to work with heavier leather and to master the setting of solid rivets and the fitting of buckles.
 Having chosen whether to work from a pre- drawn, or an adjusted pattern, students will make a sturdy tool bag using brass or copper hardware, natural vegetable tanned leather and traditional hand stitching techniques.
 Find out more

 Design, develop and make your own leatherwork project.
 Spend four very informative days on any project of your choice.
 From designing, to developing and on to creating, we’ll help you take your design from paper, to reality.
 Using natural vegetable tanned leather and traditional hand stitching techniques you will learn how to build your design in a structured and successful way, to ensure professional results.
-If you’ve been looking for a traditional leatherwork course that allows and encourages you, to create a project that’s entirely your own design, then this is the course for you… Find out more
+If you’ve been looking for a traditional leatherwork training programme that allows and encourages you, to create a project that’s entirely your own design, then Design.
+Develop.
+Make. is the one for you… Find out more

 Issue 6 of Waxing The Thread has 40 pages of leatherwork articles, tips, how to’s and easy-to-follow step-by-step Projects.
 There are Pattern Pages too, plus a helpful ‘channel’ tool guide and other leatherwork related info’ for beginners.
 This issue also introduces a new skill; fitting a zip, offers advice on edge finishing, what to do with surplus leather, and if you’re not too busy with all of that, there’s also a few double-page features and finally, the popular Just For Fun page!

 Issue 5 of Waxing The Thread has 36 pages of leatherwork articles, tips, how to’s and easy-to-follow projects and patterns.
-With plenty of helpful information for beginners, this issue also introduces a new skill, offers advice on pattern making and tool maintenance, plus there’s a chance to win a Clicker Knife on the competition page!
+With plenty of helpful information for beginners, this issue also introduces a new skill and offers advice on pattern making and tool maintenance.

 The third issue of Waxing The Thread.
 A UK leatherwork magazine for hobbyists of the craft.
 36 pages filled with easy-to-follow projects, patterns, tips, techniques and leatherwork related articles, there’s plenty inside to help you develop your skills…